-7 Ways a Digital Scale Makes You a Better Baker
+7 Ways a Kitchen Scale Makes You a Better Baker

-Well a digital scale may just be the answer to better baking and lighter cakes.
 I know many of you are fond of baking with your cups, but making better cakes is just one of the many great reasons why a kitchen scale is a far better tool in the kitchen.
-Read on and see why you really need to start using a digital scale for better baking ... and maybe say goodbye to those cups!
+Read on and see why you really need to start using a digital scale for better baking... and maybe say goodbye to those cups!

-Cups are messy, you need to wash them every time you use them.
+Cups are messy, too.
+You need to wash them every time you use them.
 With a scale no washing is required, as you can measure your ingredients in the bowl you are already using and zero the scale between each addition.
 Win!